 - Determine the size of fridge that you need and don’t go any larger.
 A family of 4 needs between 16.5 and 17.5 cubic feet, and a family of 6 might choose a 20 cubic feet model.

 - Decide if you really need features like a cold water or automatic ice dispenser.
-These can increase electricity consumption by as much as 20 per cent compared to similar models without these extras.
+These can increase electricity consumption by as much as 20% compared to similar models without these extras.
 These features will cost you more when you buy the fridge and then again when you pay your electricity bill each month.

 Appliances often contain materials and components that are recognized as harmful to the environment such as Ozone Depleting Substances (ODS).
 We encourage you to protect our environment and to recycle your old appliances in an environmentally friendly manner.
 Read about our fridge recycling program.